department-of-veterans-affairs/vagov-content/pages/health-care/get-reimbursed-for-travel-pay.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="change-residence">What if I change my home address while receiving VA or VA-approved care (such as during a lengthy hospital stay)?</button>
 <div id="change-residence" class="usa-accordion-content">

 We'll reimburse you for your return trip home.
-But we'll only pay up to the amount based on the distance between your new home and the VA health facility closest to your new home that could have provided the care you needed.
+But we'll base your reimbursement on the distance between your new home and the VA health facility closest to your new home that could have provided the care you needed.

 **For example:** If you lived in Baltimore, Maryland, when you entered a VA hospital for care, but then changed your home address to Detroit, Michigan, during your hospital stay, we'd base your reimbursement on the distance from your new Detroit home to the closest VA or VA-approved facility that could have provided your care.